TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

        show := addToList(yourextensionkey_newcontentelement)
    }

-You need to :ref:`register the icon identifier <t3coreapi:icon-registration>` with the icon API in your :file:`ext_localconf.php`.
+You need to :ref:`register the icon identifier <icon-registration>` with the icon API in your :file:`ext_localconf.php`.

 Then you need to add the content element to the "Type" dropdown, where you can select the type of content element in the file :file:`Configuration/TCA/Overrides/tt_content.php`: